 Visit Cefalu Cathedral

 According to legend, Roger II ordered the construction of the cathedral in Cefalù to thank God for saving him from a storm by landing him on the beach in the town.
 In truth Roger II was very religious, and he himself makes no reference to the legend, so it is likely the cathedral was founded simply to do honour to God and to ensure "eternal life after death".

 Founded in 1131, the massive fortress is accentuated by two strong square towers, each with a small belltower at the top.
 The façade has false loggias and a central arched window and the portal is decorated with an arch of white marble.
 You enter the cathedral through imposing wooden doors decorated with reliefs.

 Mosaics of Cefalu cathedral

 Impressive above all is the figure of Christ the "Pantokràtor" (literally "the Creator and Sovereign of all things"), who looms in the apse overlooking the temple and inspiring a profound veneration.
 He is pictured as blessing with his right hand and holding an open volume in the left, in which it is written that He is the light of the world, and those who follow Him will leave the darkness and enjoy the light of life.

 There are other mosaic figures, also of a very high quality, in large numbers around the apse of Cefalu cathedral, including archangels, saints and popes.
 They are divided into three compartments under the great figure of the Saviour: in the first is the Virgin Mary, flanked by four archangels; and in the two below you can see the apostles and two evangelists, Mark and Luke.

-In the side walls of the sanctuary next to the Savior you can see the figure of Melchizedek, with Moses and Hosea below.
+In the side walls of the sanctuary next to the Saviour you can see the figure of Melchizedek, with Moses and Hosea below.
 At the level of the Virgin on the same side are the prophets, Joshua, Amos, Obadiah, and in two compartments below are the eight saints: Peter, Vincent, Lawrence, Stephen, Gregory, Augustine, Sylvester and Dionysius, with Latin legends.

 The opposite wall is ordered in the same way, with Abraham, David and Solomon portrayed next to the Redeemer; Jonah, Micah, and Nahum on the level of the Virgin, and in two lower partitions Saints Theodore, George, Demetrius, Nestor, Nicholas, Basil, and Gregory.